Table of Contents

 The smart individual might say that you can trade without risk in demo accounts and hence build theories this way, but this is NOT the way to go for a number of reasons.
 First of all imagine the following.
 Let’s say you find a theory that is very profitable at the moment and you make 10% ROI in 2 months of trading, so you’ve almost grown your original “bankroll” by 25%.
 But as soon as you go into the real accounts and start trading with real money, you hit regression (and it will happen at some point, variance is a very real issue.)
 But then you have 2 months of losing trades and lose 15% of your bankroll.
 Now unless you are a very savvy trader, you will probably ditch this strategy and that, right there, is the number 1 reason people don’t make money in the markets!

-Let’s say for example you have a theory and you lose a lot of money in this months’ period.
+Let’s say you have a theory and you lose a lot of money in this months’ period.
 Now this can’t be bad right?
 If it were real money then you would be really concerned but its only cost you your time right?
 Nope.
 The issue here is a mindset one.
 Yes, losing fake money is obviously better than losing real money.
 But when you lose in a demo account something happens to your mindset.
 Your brain (and usually ego) says “if this were in a real account with real money I would have been more careful and not lost all of this money” – So let’s go ahead open an account and I’ll be “more careful” do “more research” make “less trades”….
 Can you see how this is also a bad situation?

 2.)
 Demo Accounts Take To Long